th-koeln-intia/ip-sprachassistent-team2/docs/pages/dev/comitup.md

 7. Connect to comitup hotspot

-    Now we use a Wi-Fi capable device like a laptop or smarrtphone to connect to the hotspot.
+    Now we use a Wi-Fi capable device like a laptop or smartphone to connect to the hotspot.
 Open the Wi-Fi network dialog.
     Connect to the network named "Comitup-nn", where nn is a randomized two digit ID.
 This ID might be important in the next step.